Cricket Bat Size Guide

 It is often claimed that bats are specifically designed for either front or back foot play.
 In reality, although a shape can be better suited to the type of wicket you normally play on, we all have to play off both the front and back foot.
 Therefore, it is best to choose the bat that just feels right for you.

 All players differ slightly in the way they play and as such, are likely to hit the ball in slightly different areas of the bat.
-Whilst it is impossible to cater for every impact area, we recommed choosing a bat that has wood focused in your normal impact position.
+Whilst it is impossible to cater for every impact area, we recommend choosing a bat that has wood focused in your normal impact position.
 This will greatly improve the chance of the bat being a correct fit for you.
+To ensure the longevity of your cricket bat, always follow appropriate bat care instructions.

 Bat Grade & Appearance

-In all our years experience of bat making, we feel that cosmetic appearance has little correlation with bat performance.
+In all our years of experience in making cricket bats, we feel that cosmetic appearance has little correlation with bat performance.
 It used to be felt that thin grain bats were the best performing, but that is not necessarily the case and they can tend to break more quickly.
 Conversely, although wider grain bats may be slightly harder to start with, after playing in they are generally stronger pieces of willow and can perform just as well.

 The number of grains in a bat is a much debated issue (a grain is regarded as a year in the life of a tree) and there was a school of thought that eight straight grains on the face produced the perfect bat.
 However, over the years the ever increasing demand for willow has created a scenario in which trees reach maturity more quickly.
 This means that there are fewer/wider grains and consequently the definition of grading and grains have evolved with it.
 During the production process, our bat makers will evaluate every cleft of wood to determine what model we should produce from it.
 You can be sure that the quality of any Kookaburra bat is the best you can get from that particular quality of willow.